Definition:

 4. Transparency:

-– Visibility about where the ads are displayed and at what cost
+– Visibility into where ads are displayed and at what cost

 5. Flexibility:

-– Access to a vast inventory of ads on various sites
+– Access to a vast inventory of ads on multiple sites

 Challenges and considerations: